Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Results and discussion

 so that the 2PA signal may be written compactly as a quadratic form

-Here, $B$ is a real, symmetric $6\times6$ matrix that encapsulates all crystal-symmetry constraints and fully determines the angular dependence of 2PA through the direction cosines $(E_x,E_y,E_z)=(e_x,e_y,e_z)$ in Eq.~(\ref{eq:evec}).
-This is the same structure that underlies Voigt contraction for other fourth-rank optical tensors (e.g., Kerr and elastic tensors \cite{nye1985physical,yariv1984optical}), and although not frequently used in the context of 2PA, it makes crystal-symmetry constraints (cubic vs.\ hexagonal) transparent.
+Here, $B$ is a real, symmetric $6\times6$ matrix whose entries are linear combinations of the independent components of $\mathrm{Im}[\chi^{(3)}_{ijkl}]$ \cite{Hutchings1994Polarization, Karkhanehchi1997Polarization}.
+The matrix $B$ encapsulates all crystal-symmetry constraints and fully determines the angular dependence of 2PA through the direction cosines $(E_x, E_y, E_z)=(e_x,e_y,e_z)$ in Eq.~(\ref{eq:evec}).
+This is the same structure that underlies Voigt contraction for other fourth-rank optical tensors (e.g., Kerr and elastic tensors \cite{nye1985physical,yariv1984optical})).
+Although not frequently used in the context of 2PA, it makes crystal-symmetry constraints (cubic vs.\ hexagonal) transparent.
 Angular anisotropy of 2PA under more general conditions is discussed, for example, in Refs. \cite{Dvorak1994Measurement,Hutchings1994Polarization,KraussKodytek2021ZnSe}.

 Expanding Eq.~(\ref{eq:I2PA_voigt}) gives